-Example of appropriate building frontage with streetscape furnishings.
+Example of appropriate building frontage with streetscape furnishings. ity of such walls should be improved with any combination of:

-- Sculpted, carved, or penetrated wall surfaces; - Landscaped planters, trellises, and arbours with significant landscaping; - Approved murals, mosaics, and public art; - Windows, or display case windows; or - · Clerestory lights. - f.
+- Sculpted, carved, or penetrated wall surfaces; - Landscaped planters, trellises, and arbours with significant landscaping; - Approved murals, mosaics, and public art; - Windows, or display case windows; or - Clerestory lights. - f.
 Buildings on a corner parcel should orient frontages towards both streets.